davidcalikes/Late-Gigs/docs/README.md

 I used the same process above but started out from the find an act menu option.

-The program found a match and asked if I wanted to create the gig
+The program found a match and asked if I wanted to create the gig.

-I chose no and was returned to the main menu
+I chose no and was returned to the main menu.

 I re submitted the venue info and when I reached the same point this time I replied yes.